Colinsflow/Wheelie_Status_Display/README.md

 # Wheelie Leveler

-A device that tracks and displays real-time wheelie metrics for motorcycle enthusiasts.
+A device that tracks and displays real-time wheelie metrics for bike enthusiasts.

 ## Features